A LEGACY OF ADVOCACY

 2002

-Reeta lived in Brixton at the time of its Breakbeat explosion and worked at the Brixton Academy.
+Reeta lived in Brixton at the time of its dance music explosion and worked at the Brixton Academy.
 Reeta performed as a spoken word artist & jazz singer with live bands at venues around London including Brixton’s Bug Bar and the Effra.
-Reeta trained at prestigious music studios The Premises, Hackney.
+Reeta trained at The Premises, Hackney.

 2003

-Became front-person of LO Freq, with Sri Lankan-Chinese brothers Jamie & Michael Perera, performing several nights a week in London including their own monthly night on Brick Lane.
+Became front-person of LO Freq, with Sri Lankan-Chinese brothers Jamie & Michael Perera, performing several nights a week in London including a monthly residency on Brick Lane.
 Lo Freq were sponsored by Converse, put on tour and had vinyl released and distributed at Rough Trade.
 They performed in the UK, Berlin and Croatia and were released alongside Cinematic Orchestra, Meshell Ndegeocello, Sia, The Bad Plus and Mark Ronson.
-They were one of the earliest bands to use Ableton in a live environment.
+They were an early adopter of Ableton in a live environment.

 2007